 - Homes for sale in Downtown Providence

 The area of Downtown Providence is packed with top-rated schools such as the Trinity Academy for the Performing Arts as well as Classical High School, which is ranked as the #1 high school in the state of Rhode Island.
-Right across the street from there is Providence Career & Technical Academy, which is another well-known school in the area.
-The Dunkin’ Donuts Center is also downtown, providing a place for the Providence Bruins hockey team and the Providence College basketball teams to compete.
+It’s hands down one of the best neighborhoods in Providence.

-Above all, the Downtown Providence neighborhood is known for its fun things to do such as shows at the Providence Performing Arts Center and art galleries at Waterplace Park as well as activities at The Great Escape Room and Burnside Park.
+Above all, the Downtown Providence neighborhood is known for its fun things to do, such as shows at the Providence Performing Arts Center and art galleries at Waterplace Park, as well as activities at The Great Escape Room and Burnside Park.

 - Population: 11,099